Why Choose Homebirth?

 My care is rooted in a genuine conviction that pregnancy and birth are normal life events.
 Pregnancy is not a disease, and birth is not a medical event.
 I use the wisdom of the oldest profession alongside the evidence and technology of modern medicine to support the natural physiologic process of childbirth while protecting the safety of mother and baby.

 Physiologic birth is not simply a philosophical attachment to the idea of "natural" birth.
-Physiologic birth has been repeatedly show to carry benefits to both mother and baby, including but not limited to reduced morbidity for both; an effective respiratory transition for the baby; less genital tract trauma/suturing; quicker physical recovery from birth; increased rates of breastfeeding; reduction in likelihood of chronic disease related to cesarean birth or delayed breastfeeding; improved maternal-infant attachment; and decreased incidence of postpartum depression.
+Physiologic birth has been repeatedly show to carry benefits to both parent and baby, including but not limited to reduced morbidity for both; an effective respiratory transition for the baby; less genital tract trauma/suturing; quicker physical recovery from birth; increased rates of breastfeeding; reduction in likelihood of chronic disease related to cesarean birth or delayed breastfeeding; improved parent-infant attachment; and decreased incidence of postpartum depression.

 Our homebirth practice uses the biodynamic model of midwifery care, or the idea that birth is a physiologic process that can be greatly impacted by the environment in which we birth.
 Birth tends to progress much more smoothly when those doing the birthing are able to move as they need to, eat and drink as they desire, surround themselves with those they trust -- or seek solitude -- and above all to feel agency over their own bodies.
 Feeling secure in one's own bodily autonomy -- knowing you will only be touched with consent, and that you will be honored and respected as the primary authority over your body -- generally facilitates the progression of birth.
 In contrast, in a hospital environment, it can often feel like hospital protocol trumps the needs and desires of the birthing family.

 I prioritize the comfort of the laboring person, work in tandem with their needs to keep the birth process safe, and trust that person's intuition along with my own.
 I offer every tool I have to facilitate a positive and healthy birth experience, but I also approach each experience with humility and learn from every person I care for.

 The comforts of home